 You have a chance to kicked off the taxi and walk for a few minutes if the police is close by.
 But around the corner you can hop on again and continue the ride.

-Local Taxi in Havana; Colectivos
+Local Taxi Colectivos - Havana

 The old cars like Chevrolets from the '50 recognizable by their taxi signs at the front window.
 They ride a one way route, people stand along that route and hop in and out.
 The Almendrones (slang for old car) start their route at Parque Central at the corner of Prado and Neptuno.